Gordon Craig Theatre: Performances

 The programme offered by the Gordon Craig Theatre is currently strongly focused on music (including tribute bands), comedy, popular dance, popular entertainment and family shows.
 The theatre also plays host to productions presented by local amateur and community groups.
 In addition, since 2012 the theatre has produced three shows in-house annually, incorporating musicals and drama.

 Pantomimes

 One of the major highlights of the yearly programme is the pantomime.
-Incorporating some of the top names in the entertainment world and budding local performers, the theatre's pantomime attracts record-breaking attendances year on year.